Information for incoming PhD students

 The Midterm

-The midterm review generally occurs a year after a student joins the PhD programme.
+The Mid-course Assessment (or "midterm") occurs at the end of your first year.
 For students joining in October, the process typically takes places between October and November the following year.

-For the midterm you have to prepare a report detailing your work, and then a viva with your supervisor and another member of staff, not usually form the ASR group.
+For the midterm you have to prepare a report detailing your work, and then a viva is held with your supervisor and a senior member of staff from another research group within the School.
 The midterm report can be of one or two sorts - either a self contained report of roughly 25 pages in length or a more introductory report (10 - 15 pages) plus a paper ready for submission.

-The deadline for submission of the midterm is mid-September for STFC funded students and mid-November for PGTA funded students.
-The actual viva takes place a month or two after this at a convenient time for all concerned.
+The deadline for submission of the midterm is late-September, and the viva takes place a month or so after this, at a convenient time for all concerned.

 Postgraduate Travel funds

 We encourage all postgraduate students to travel to meetings and conferences within the UK and abroad.
 We have limited funds available within the group for such travel, and there are several sources of external funding.
-Wherever possible, external funding should be sought.
-More details about our group funds will appear here shortly.
+Wherever possible, external funding should be sought wherever possible.
+Some meetings and workshops offer financial help to students, and the School also provides some support via the Moreton travel awards.

 Writing your thesis